lunetics/TimezoneBundle/Resources/doc/guesser.md

 geo guesser
 -----------
-The geo guesser utilizes the **pecl-geoip** extension and (MaxMinds geoip Database)[http://www.maxmind.com/] It tries to locate the client and set the appropiate timezone.
+The geo guesser utilizes the **pecl-geoip** extension and [MaxMinds geoip Database](http://www.maxmind.com/) It tries to locate the client and set the appropiate timezone.

 locale_mapper guesser
 ---------------------
-The locale_mapper guesser tries to identify the timezone based on the locale mapping provided in the (LocaleMapper.yml)[https://github.com/lunetics/TimezoneBundle/blob/master/Resources/config/LocaleMapper.yml).
+The locale_mapper guesser tries to identify the timezone based on the locale mapping provided in the [LocaleMapper.yml](https://github.com/lunetics/TimezoneBundle/blob/master/Resources/config/LocaleMapper.yml).

 locale guesser
 --------------